zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 - The `WhereBulkContains` method filters entities to include entities from the list (`INNER JOIN` statement)
 - The `WhereBulkNotContains` method filters entities to exclude entities from the list (`WHERE NOT EXISTS` statement).

-Under the hood, the `BulkRead` method calls the `WhereBulkContains` method followed by the `ToList` or `ToListAsync` method.
+As for the `BulkRead` method, under the hood calls the `WhereBulkContains` method followed by the `ToList` or `ToListAsync` method.

 ```csharp
 // Using the BulkRead method is exactly like doing the following code:
 var customers = context.Customers.WhereBulkContains(deserializedCustomers).ToList();
 ```

-So all three methods are very similar but serve a different purpose.
+So all three methods are very similar but serve different purpose.

 ## What are the limitations?